 What we don’t: The most expensive baselayer here; gridded exterior is susceptible to wind and snags.

 Arc’teryx’s Rho Crew Neck LS above is a standout synthetic baselayer, but for added warmth and odor resistance, we turn to their Hallam Merino Wool Hoody.
-While more than double the price of the Rho, the wool-heavy Hallam has a whole lot going for it: On a recent testing trip in Chilean Patagonia, we came away impressed by the layer’s cozy and noticeably stretchy feel, along with the flattering fit that’s trim but not restrictive.
+While more than double the price of the Rho, the wool-heavy Hallam has a whole lot going for it: On an early-2024 testing trip in Chilean Patagonia, we came away impressed by the layer’s cozy and noticeably stretchy feel, along with the flattering fit that’s trim but not restrictive.
 Arc’teryx also nailed the smaller details, including a snug-fitting hood that easily slides under a helmet and asymmetrical cuffs that offer additional coverage at the back of the hands.
 And while largely subjective, we can’t help but love the Hallam’s versatile and attractive styling, which transitions seamlessly between outdoor and everyday use.

 As we touched on above, the Arc’teryx Hallam doesn’t come cheap at $220, making it the priciest option on our list by a wide margin.
 We also have concerns about the gridded exterior, which is great for breathability but noticeably lacking in wind and abrasion resistance.
 To be fair, our hoody is looking pretty much like new after two full weeks of testing, but you’ll need to be careful to avoid snags and tears over the long term.
 But we keep coming back to versatility: The Hallam’s merino wool/polyester blend offers a hard-to-beat combination of odor resistance and breathability, and it’s one of our favorite baselayers to wear from the slopes directly to après activities.
 It's also available in a crew-neck version without the hood for $40 less, although we love the extra dose of warmth that the hoody provides.